The 9 Phases of ERP Implementation

 Implementation of an ERP system for a business is not a simple task.
 It is a project that typically takes at least a few months and can take several months or longer if the project is larger.
 The reason for this is that ERP systems must be implemented, configured, and customized for each business.
 Since having the correct system is so important, it’s crucial that the proper amount of time is allocated to deliver the final product.

-Though the ERP implementation timeline is relatively long compared to “out of the box” solutions, the process can be separated out into multiple stages.
+Though the ERP implementation timeline is relatively long compared to “out-of-the-box” solutions, the process can be separated out into multiple stages.
 In addition, it can be made more manageable through an agile approach.
 With an agile approach, different parts of the software may have different phases running at the same time.
 Some phases may also be repeated if user testing discovers new issues or a need for additional customization.
 With that in mind, here are the 9 phases of ERP implementation:

 - Project initiation phase:

 The first ERP implementation phase is the project initiation phase.
 Here, the client contacts the vendor and gives them an idea of what they are looking for.
 What industry are they in?
 Are they looking for a heavily customized project or for one following best practices?
-What modules are they looking for and what do they seek to benefit out of it?
+What modules are they looking for and what do they seek to benefit from it?
 After getting a basic understanding of the requirements, the implementation partner selects the SME (subject-matter expert) with the best techno-functional knowledge for the job.

 - Gap analysis phase:

 This consultant then will go to the client’s business and conduct a gap analysis, an analysis to determine the current state of the business & its processes vs. what its optimal situation would be with the proper ERP software in place.
-This will be a very detailed report outlining the structure of the company, how many employees they have, what their departments are, who will be users on the system, who sees what information, and so on.
+This will be a very detailed report outlining the structure of the company, how many employees they have, what their departments are, who will be users of the system, who sees what information, and so on.
 Customization points will also be identified.
 The end result of this will be a Business Requirements Document (BRD).

 - Software customization phase: